 - My favorite tip for home time: It's another temptation bundling idea.
 No phone surfing unless you are pacing or doing house laps.
 This is how I bump myself over the edge most days if I need more steps.
 If you mindlessly scroll through an unending feed of status updates…why not just stand up and do it while you're walking?
 It can make a big difference.

-RELATED: When You Need a Step Bump (Free printable to help reach your step goal)
+RELATED: Close to your Step Goal?
+You Need a Step Bump (Free printable to help reach your step goal)

 Or get out of the house all together!